ryninho/proximity_one/README.md

 # proximity_one
-Script to recode proximity one zip data
+Script to recode proximity one zip data esp. with useful names